-(Against Defendants DCG, Silbert, Hutchins, Lenihan, Moro and Ballensweig)
+(Against Defendants DCG, Silbert, Murphy Hutchins, Lenihan, Islim and Moro)

-- 351. Plaintiffs reallege the allegations above. - 352.
-During the Class Period, Genesis Global Capital and Defendants DCG, Silbert, Hutchins, Lenihan, Moro and Ballensweig violated Section 10(b) of the Exchange Act and Rule 10b-5. - 353.
-But for Genesis Global Capital's bankruptcy, the Company would have been named a defendant and violations of Section 10(b) and Rule 10b-5 would have been asserted against it on behalf of Plaintiffs and the Class. - 354.
+- 492. Plaintiffs reallege the allegations above. - 493.
+During the Class Period, Genesis Global Capital and Defendants DCG, Silbert, Hutchins, Lenihan, Murphy, Islim and Moro violated Section 10(b) of the Exchange Act and Rule 10b-5. - 494.
+But for Genesis Global Capital's bankruptcy, the Company would have been named a defendant and violations of Section 10(b) and Rule 10b-5 would have been asserted against it on behalf of Plaintiffs and the Class. - 495.
 Section 10(b) of the Exchange Act Section 10(b) declares it unlawful for any person to "use or employ, in connection with the purchase or sale of any security" a "manipulative or deceptive device or contrivance in contravention of such rules and regulations as the [SEC] may prescribe."
-15 U.S.C. § 78j(b). - 355.
+15 U.S.C. § 78j(b). - 496.
 SEC Rule 10b-5 promulgated pursuant to Section 10(b) of the Exchange Act makes it unlawful for "any person, directly or indirectly, by the use of any means or instrumentality of interstate commerce, or of the mails or of any facility of any national securities exchange . . . [t]o employ any device, scheme, or artifice to defraud . . . [t]o make any untrue statement of a material fact or to omit to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading, or . . . [t]o engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person, in connection with the purchase or sale of any security.
-17 C.F.R. § 240.10b-5. - 356.
-Genesis Global Capital, by the use by use of the instrumentalities of interstate commerce, intentionally and/or recklessly: employed a device, scheme, or artifice to defraud Plaintiffs and members of the Class and their agents into investing digital assets with Genesis Global Capital; made untrue statements of material fact and omitted to state material facts necessary in order to make the statements made not misleading and/or engaged in acts, practices, or courses of business which operated as a fraud and deceit upon Plaintiffs and members of the Class in connection with Plaintiffs' purchases of Genesis Yield securities under the Genesis Yield Investment Agreements, which constitute securities pursuant to 15 U.S.C.§ 77b(a)(1), in violation of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder.
+17 C.F.R. § 240.10b-5.

+- 497. Defendants DCG, Silbert, Hutchins, Lenihan, Murphy, Islim and Moro caused Genesis Global Capital, by the use by use of the instrumentalities of interstate commerce, to intentionally, or at least recklessly: - a) employ a device, scheme, or artifice to defraud Plaintiffs and members of the Class and their agents into investing digital assets with Genesis Global Capital; - b) make untrue statements of material fact and omit to state material facts necessary in order to make the statements made not misleading, and/or - c) engage in acts, practices, or courses of business which operated as a fraud and deceit upon Plaintiffs and members of the Class in connection with Plaintiffs' purchases of Genesis Yield securities under the Genesis Yield Investment Agreements, which constitute securities pursuant to 15 U.S.C.§ 77b(a)(1), in violation of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder. - 498.
+Defendants DCG, Silbert, Hutchins, Lenihan, Murphy, Islim and Moro caused Genesis Global Capital to engage in fraudulent and deceitful acts or practices by knowingly and intentionally, or at least recklessly, making materially false representations, including, but not limited to, its representations in documents circulated to all Genesis Global Capital investors and their agents describing Genesis Global Capital's financial conditions, including its solvency.
+In fact, Defendants DCG, Silbert, Hutchins, Lenihan, Murphy, Islim and Moro knew or at least recklessly disregarded at the time of the statements and representations that Genesis Global Capital was insolvent, and that its financial condition was other than what was being represented to Plaintiffs and members of the Class.